Runje Shaw

 Runje Shaw (1896–1975), also known as Shao Zuiweng (C.W.
 Shaw) and Shao Renjie, was a Chinese film entrepreneur, producer and director.
 The eldest of the Shaw brothers, in 1925 he founded Tianyi Film Company (also called Unique Film Productions) in Shanghai, which became one of the top three film production companies in pre-WWII Republic of China, and the beginning of the Shaw Brothers media empire.

 Under Runje's leadership, his younger brothers Runde, Runme, and Run Run established branches of Tianyi in Hong Kong and Singapore.
 Runje retired from filmmaking after Tianyi's Shanghai base was destroyed in 1937 during the Japanese invasion, but his younger brothers, particularly Sir Run Run, rebuilt Tianyi's offshoots in Hong Kong and Singapore, of which Shaw Brothers Studio came to dominate filmmaking in Hong Kong.

 Early life

-Shaw was born in 1896 in Zhenhai, Ningbo, Zhejiang province.
+Shaw was born in 1896 in Zhenhai, Ningbo city, Zhejiang.
 His birth name was Shao Tongzhang (邵同章) and Renjie (仁傑) was his courtesy name.
 After founding Tianyi, he went by the hao Zuiweng (醉翁, literally "Drunken Man").
 He was the oldest of six sons of Shao Yuxuan (or Shaw Yuh Hsuen, 邵玉軒; 1866–1921), owner of the Shanghai textile firm Jin Tai Chang (錦泰昌).

 In 1914 Shaw graduated from Shanghai's Shenzhou University with a law degree and worked as a lawyer for the local court of Shanghai.
 He later went into business, trading textile dyes, silk, paper, etc. He also cofounded the Sino-French Zhenye Bank (中法振業銀行) with several partners and started Huayou Egg Factory, before getting into the theatre business.